jonnonz1/nz-statute-book/acts/public/1968/estate-and-gift-duties-act-1968.md

   (h) any gift to the New Zealand Council for Educational Research for the purposes of the New Zealand Council for Educational Research Act 1972:
   (i)
   (j) any gift to the Queen Elizabeth the Second National Trust for the purposes of the Queen Elizabeth the Second National Trust Act 1977:
-  (jb) any gift to a Board of Trustees that is constituted under Part 9 of the Education Act 1989 and is not carried on for the private pecuniary profit of any individual:
+  (jb) any gift to a board of trustees that is constituted under Part 9 of the Education Act 1989 and is not carried on for the private pecuniary profit of any individual:
   (jc) any gift to a tertiary education institution that is established under Part 14 of the Education Act 1989 and is not carried on for the private pecuniary profit of any individual:
   (jd) any gift to an organisation that is—
     (i) part of the State Services as defined in section 2 of the State Sector Act 1988; and